 Usage and audience

-Infection Monkey is commonly used for service exploitation or system exploitation.
+Infection Monkey is commonly used for password discovery, service exploitation, or system exploitation.
 Target users for this tool are pentesters and security professionals.

 - Web interface